RSV in Older Adults: The Risks, Prevention, and Management

 Personal Hygiene Practices

-Practicing good hand hygiene is a fundamental preventive measure.
-Wash your hands frequently with soap and water for at least 20 seconds, especially before eating, after using the restroom, and after being in public spaces.
-If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
+Keeping your hands clean is one of the best ways to avoid getting sick.
+Washing your hands with soap and water for at least 20 seconds, especially after being in public or touching your face, can help reduce the risk of RSV and other respiratory infections.
+If soap and water aren’t available, use an alcohol-based hand sanitizer with at least 60% alcohol.

 Social Distancing and Avoiding Crowded Places